National frameworks to address hate crime in the United Kingdom

 Scotland

-The Scottish Government fund a range of victim organizations that can provide support to anyone who has been the victim of a crime – irrespective of whether they have reported the incident to the police.
-This includes Victim Support Scotland – a third-party reporting centre for hate crime.
+The Scottish Government funds a range of victim organizations that can provide support to anyone who has been a victim of crime – irrespective of whether an incident has been reported to the police.
+This includes Victim Support Scotland.
+Victim Support Scotland are a third-party reporting centre for hate crime.
 Information on this can be found on their website.

 The Scottish Government's Hate Crime Strategy sets out a vision for a Scotland where everyone lives free from hatred and prejudice, with a specific aim to ensure that victims of hate crime are treated with fairness, compassion and in a trauma-informed manner in which their safety and recovery is a priority.